-An officer on bike, car, or foot patrol has one thing in mind: Keeping the community safe.
+An officer on patrol has one thing in mind: keeping the community safe.
 If you are stopped by an officer, don’t immediately assume the worst.
-There are plenty of reasons why an officer might stop you — including for your own safety!

 - The officer may simply be saying hello!
-Our officers pride themselves on their community policing efforts.
-This includes greeting students throughout the day to see if they are well.
+Our community policing efforts include greeting students throughout the day!

 - The officer might believe you are in need of help.
-Our officers have been trained to provide assistance as first responders for a variety of situations.
-If necessary, an officer will remain with you until further medical assistance arrives.
+Our officers are trained to assist as first responders for a variety of situations and will remain with you if necessary, until further medical assistance arrives.

-All police officers are trained to observe a suspect’s behavior as a possible indicator for their intention to become hostile.
-If you are stopped by a police officer on foot or in a car, here are tips our officers have for making the interaction as safe as possible:
+If you are stopped by an officer on foot or in a car, here are some tips for making the interaction as safe as possible: